anoushayzeaghum/CNN---IMAGE-CLASSIFICATION/README.md

 6. Relu
 7. Softmax

-  # Results
+# RESULTS
 - Calculated the Confusion Matrix
 - Plotted Training and Validation Accuracy
 - Plotted Training and Validation Loss
 - Calculated the Accuracy of Training Set
 - Calculated the Accuracy of Training Set